TeamConnectr/backend-tech-test/README.md

 You can modify, alter or add to this project in anyway you see fit.

-You can either fork this repository and make your changes there and invite us to view when your finished, or clone this repository to your machine and send us a ZIP file with your final changes.
+Please clone this repository to your machine and send us a ZIP file with your final changes.

 We have tested this project with Visual Studio 2019 and 2022.